 - The result of the previous decision, such as, "The forklift continues to speed toward the plate glass window."

-- The stem and options for a new decision, such as, “What should you do?” followed by three or four actions.
+- The question and options for a new decision, such as, "What should you do?" followed by three or four actions.

-One of the great benefits of a challenging branched scenario is that it provokes discussion.
+One of the great benefits of a challenging branching scenario is that it provokes discussion.
 No more glassy-eyed stares!
 Some ideas:

-- Go through an online scenario together: Project the scenario on a screen and as a group decide what option to take at each point.
+- Go through an elearning scenario together: Project the scenario on a screen and as a group decide what option to take at each point.

 - Act it out: Assign roles in the story and have participants read and act their lines once the group has decided what they should do.

 - Go through the scenario in small groups: Divide participants into groups of four or so.
 Have them work through the scenario as a group, then report back to the larger group why they think they got the result they did.

 - Require someone to defend each option: To bring the discussion to a deeper level, assign each option to a participant: "Bob, you'll argue for option B every time, whether you agree with it or not.
 Give it your best shot!"
 You can do this in large or small groups.
 If you have four options at each decision point, you might create groups of four and, before they start the scenario, have each person choose an option to always defend.